microsoft/TypeScript/doc/spec.md

 where *object* is an expression and *name* is an identifier (including, possibly, a reserved word), is used to access the property with the given name on the given object.
 A dot notation property access is processed as follows at compile-time:

 * If *object* is of type Any, any *name* is permitted and the property access is of type Any.
-* Otherwise, if *name* denotes an accessible property member in the apparent type of *object*, the property access is of the type of that property.
+* Otherwise, if *name* denotes an accessible apparent property (section [3.10.1](#3.10.1)) in the type of *object*, the property access is of the type of that property.
 Public members are always accessible, but private and protected members of a class have restricted accessibility, as described in [8.2.2](#8.2.2).
 * Otherwise, the property access is invalid and a compile-time error occurs.

 A bracket notation property access of the form